2017 Middle School National Championship Tournament

 Note that there are two Embassy Suites very near the DFW airport: The overflow block is at the South one (in Irving).
 It is not the one in Grapevine.

-To make reservations, call 972-790-0093 and tell them you are with "NAT (sic) ACADEMIC TOURNEY."
-It is not currently possible to make reservations at this hotel online.
+To make reservations, book online or call 972-790-0093 and tell them you are with “NAT (sic) ACADEMIC TOURNEY.”
 Rooms must be booked on or before April 27 to receive the group rate.

 The Embassy Suites has a hotel shuttle that can transport teams to and from the airport between 5:00 a.m. and midnight.
 When teams arrive at DFW airport, they should call the Embassy Suites at 972-790-0093 to arrange pick-up.